 - 6.3.1.
 The election of Officers shall be conducted as follows. - (a) Officers shall be elected during Annual General Meetings.
 However, if a vacancy in the position of any Officer occurs between Annual General Meetings, that vacancy shall be filled by resolution of the Committee (and any such appointee must, before appointment, supply a signed consent to appointment and a certificate that the nominee is not disqualified from being appointed or holding office as a Officer (as described in the 'Qualification of Officers' rule above).
-Any such appointment must be ratified at the next Annual General Meeting.

-- (b) A candidate's written nomination, accompanied by the written consent of the nominee with a certificate that the nominee is not disqualified from being appointed or holding office as a Officer (as described in the 'Qualification of Officers' rule above) shall be received by the Society at least 10 Working Days before the date of the Annual General Meeting.
+Any such appointment must be ratified at the next Annual General Meeting. - (b) A candidate's written nomination, accompanied by the written consent of the nominee with a certificate that the nominee is not disqualified from being appointed or holding office as a Officer (as described in the 'Qualification of Officers' rule above) shall be received by the Society at least 10 Working Days before the date of the Annual General Meeting.
 If there are insufficient valid nominations received, further nominations may be received from the floor at the Annual General Meeting. - (c) Votes shall be cast in such a manner as the person chairing the meeting determines.
-In the event of any vote being tied, the tie shall be resolved by the incoming Committee (excluding those in respect of whom the votes are tied). - (d) Two Members (who are not nominees) or non-Members appointed by the Chairperson shall act as scrutineers for the counting of the votes and destruction of any voting papers. - (e) The failure for any reason of any financial Member to receive such Notice of the general meeting shall not invalidate the election. - (f) In addition to Officers elected under the foregoing provisions of this rule, the Committee may appoint other Officers for a specific purpose, or for a limited period, or generally until the next Annual General Meeting.
+In the event of any vote being tied, the tie shall be resolved by

+- the incoming Committee (excluding those in respect of whom the votes are tied). - (d) Two Members (who are not nominees) or non-Members appointed by the Chairperson shall act as scrutineers for the counting of the votes and destruction of any voting papers. - (e) The failure for any reason of any financial Member to receive such Notice of the general meeting shall not invalidate the election. - (f) In addition to Officers elected under the foregoing provisions of this rule, the Committee may appoint other Officers for a specific purpose, or for a limited period, or generally until the next Annual General Meeting.
 Unless otherwise specified by the Committee any person so appointed shall have full speaking and voting rights as an Officer of the Society.
 Any such appointee must, before appointment, supply a signed consent to appointment and a certificate that the nominee is not disqualified from being appointed or holding office as an Officer (as described in the 'Qualification of Officers' rule above).

-6.4.
-Term of Office for Officers
+6.4 Term of Office for Officers

-- 6.4.1.The term of office for all Officers elected to the Committee shall be 1 year(s), expiring at the end of the Annual General Meeting in the year corresponding with the last year of each Officer's term of office. - (a) No Officer shall serve for more than 3 consecutive terms. - (b) No Chairperson shall serve for more than 3 consecutive years as Chairperson.
+6.4.1.
+The term of office for all Officers elected to the Committee shall be 1 year(s), expiring at the end of the Annual General Meeting in the year corresponding with the last year of each Officer's term of office.

-6.5.
-Removal of officers
+6.5.Removal of officers